 5: Saint James School

-War Eagle BEST is almost entirely staffed by volunteers from Auburn University, civic groups, the community, local industry, local and state government, and the State Department of Education.
+War Eagle BEST is a volunteer-based program, almost entirely staffed by volunteers from Auburn University, civic groups, the community, local industry, and local and state government.
 We gladly welcome all individuals and groups that want to be a part of this worthwhile, rewarding, and incredibly fun experience!
-No experience is required and we provide training.
+Hosting the competition requires 30 – 50 volunteers working in several different capacities to make the event a success.
+All volunteers (mentors, judges, personnel) receive training, t-shirt, and lunch.
+No experience is required to participate and training is provided.

-Team mentors - helping a participating school's robotics team through the six-week "design and construction" phase leading up to the competition itself.
+Team mentors work directly with a school's robotics team through the six–week "design and construction" phase leading up to the competition itself.

-Event Personnel - helping run the Game Day operation, including such areas as registration, hospitality, merchandise sales, refereeing, scorekeeping, and game operations.
+Event personnel aid in Game Day operations, including such areas as registration, hospitality, merchandise sales, refereeing, and scorekeeping.

-To learn more about volunteering at War Eagle BEST click the button below:
+To register to volunteer as event personnel for War Eagle BEST click the button below: